-Art pottery that must be seen in person to believe.
+This is art pottery that must be seen in person to believe.
 Sherry Cucinotta's creations are so elaborate, so fantastical, that you could spend hours in front of a single piece of pottery examining the details and consuming the story within.
 Her works are meticulously created over months and bring to life well-known and timeless fairy tales and stories.
-Filled with color and depth, these amazing examples of art pottery will on exhibit at Caza Sikes this Fall -- more details to come!
+Filled with color and depth, these amazing examples of art pottery will on exhibit at Caza Sikes through October.

 November 20, 2021 to January 8, 2022

 A dual show featuring Cheryl Chapman and Rodney Hatfield.
 More show information is forthcoming: